 He was so different.

-Russia's impact was all the people his audience talked to.
+Rush's impact was all the people his audience talked to.

-So people would listen to Rush, go to work and say, Hey, did you hear Rush say X or did you hear Rush say what?
+So people would listen to Rush, go to work and say, hey, did you hear Rush say X or did you hear Rush say what?

-And I absolutely do not think we could have won the majority uh without his presence, uh his energy, and also just his extraordinarily smart understanding of language and of how conservatives could make the case.
+And I absolutely do not think we could have won the majority without his presence, his energy, and also just his extraordinarily smart understanding of language and of how conservatives could make the case.

-I mean, it was a complicated what's called a Marty system firing back a signal.
+I mean, it was a complicated, what's called a Marty system firing back a signal.

-Um, but we managed to get it on the air.
+You know, it's basically like two Dixie cups on a string, but we managed to get it on the air.

 And then my move to Atlanta, and you always made time to do local radio.